White-Whale-Defi-Platform/v1-contracts/contracts/treasury/dapps/dapp-template/README.md

 ## Create a Repo

-After generating, you have a initialized local git repo, but no commits, and no remote.
+After generating, you have initialized local git repo, but no commits, and no remote.
-Go to a server (eg. github) and create a new upstream repo (called `YOUR-GIT-URL` below).
+Go to a server (e.g. GitHub) and create a new upstream repo (called `YOUR-GIT-URL` below).
 Then run the following:

 ```sh